gitrepo-dev/gitrepo-dev/README.md

 - ⚡ I love to develope cool projects and always do **R&D** and **Take challenges** to take my skills at **Next level**

-- 👯 I’m always open & ready to collaborate on projects related to **blockChain/Artificial Intelligence/Machine Learning/Internet of Things**
+- 👯 I’m always open & ready to collaborate on projects related to **blockChain/Artificial Intelligence/Machine Learning/IOT**
 </div>

 <p  align="center">